noah-hw-kim/better-buy/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+1. Java above x.x version
+2. MongoDB API
+Details

+We tested our web application on both major IDEs which are Intellij and VS code.

+1) Intellij - Doesn't require any extensions for installation.
+2) VS code - It requires extensions called Extension Pack for Java and Spring Boot Extension Pack.

 This is an example of how to list things you need to use the software and how to install them.
 * npm